wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     (2) Presentment for payment is dispensed with---

-    *   (a) Where, after the exercise of reasonable diligence, presentment as required by this Act cannot be effected:
+    *   (a) where, after the exercise of reasonable diligence, presentment as required by this Act cannot be effected:

-        The fact that the holder has reason to believe that the bill will, on presentment, be dishonoured, does not dispense with the necessity for presentment:
+        the fact that the holder has reason to believe that the bill will, on presentment, be dishonoured, does not dispense with the necessity for presentment:

-    *   (b) Where the drawee is a fictitious person:
+    *   (b) where the drawee is a fictitious person:

-    *   (ba) Where the drawee or acceptor is bankrupt:
+    *   (ba) where the drawee or acceptor is bankrupt:

-    *   (bb) Where the drawee or acceptor is a body corporate that is being wound up:
+    *   (bb) where the drawee or acceptor is a body corporate that is being wound up:

-    *   (c) As regards the drawer,---
+    *   (c) as regards the drawer,---

-        *   (i) Where the drawee or acceptor is not bound, as between himself and the drawer, to accept or pay the bill, and the drawer has no reason to believe that the bill would be paid if presented; or
+        *   (i) where the drawee or acceptor is not bound, as between himself and the drawer, to accept or pay the bill, and the drawer has no reason to believe that the bill would be paid if presented; or

-        *   (ii) Where the drawer is bankrupt; or
+        *   (ii) where the drawer is bankrupt; or

-        *   (iii) Where the drawer is a body corporate that is being wound up:
+        *   (iii) where the drawer is a body corporate that is being wound up:

-    *   (d) As regards an indorser,---
+    *   (d) as regards an indorser,---

-        *   (i) Where the bill was accepted or made for the accommodation of that indorser, and he has no reason to believe that the bill would be paid if presented; or
+        *   (i) where the bill was accepted or made for the accommodation of that indorser, and he has no reason to believe that the bill would be paid if presented; or

-        *   (ii) Where that indorser is bankrupt; or
+        *   (ii) where that indorser is bankrupt; or

-        *   (iii) Where that indorser is a body corporate that is being wound up:
+        *   (iii) where that indorser is a body corporate that is being wound up:

-    *   (e) By waiver of presentment, express or implied.
+    *   (e) by waiver of presentment, express or implied.

     Compare: 1883 No 8 s 46

+    Section 46(2)(ba): inserted, on 1 January 1980, by [section 7][125] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

-    Subsection (2)(ba) and (bb) were inserted, and (2)(c) and (d) were substituted, as from 1 January 1980, by section [7][127] Bills of Exchange Amendment Act 1979 (1979 No 3).
+    Section 46(2)(bb): inserted, on 1 January 1980, by [section 7][125] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

+    Section 46(2)(c): replaced, on 1 January 1980, by [section 7][125] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

+    Section 46(2)(d): replaced, on 1 January 1980, by [section 7][125] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

 ##### 47 Dishonour by non-payment

 *   (1) A bill is dishonoured by non-payment---

-    *   (a) Where it is duly presented for payment and payment is refused, or cannot be obtained; or
+    *   (a) where it is duly presented for payment and payment is refused, or cannot be obtained; or

-    *   (b) Where presentment is excused and the bill is overdue and unpaid.
+    *   (b) where presentment is excused and the bill is overdue and unpaid.

     (2) Subject to the provisions of this Act, where a bill is dishonoured by non-payment an immediate right of recourse against the drawers or indorsers accrues to the holder.